level5/convergent/tcpip/01-introduce.md

 * In ***simplex*** operation, a network cable or communications channel can send information in only one direction; it's a one-way street.
 * Technologies that employ ***half-duplex*** operation are capable of sending information in both directions between two nodes, but only one direction or the other can be utilized at a time.
 * In ***full-duplex*** operation, a connection between two devices is capable of sending data in both directions simultaneously.
 Full-duplex channels can be constructed either as a pair of simplex links (as described earlier) or by using one channel that's designed to permit bidirectional simultaneous transmissions.

+### 数字

+A bit is also sometimes called a ***flag***

+The term ***character*** is also used to express a set of 8 bits

+* if you OR a bit with a value known to be 1, the result will always be 1, no matter what the other value is.
+In contrast, if you OR with a 0, the original value, 1 or 0, is not changed.
+* If you AND a bit with 0, it will clear it to 0, regardless of what the bit was before, while ANDing with 1 will leave the bit unchanged
+* if you XOR with a 1, the input value is flipped, while XORing with a 0 causes the input to be unchanged

+The properties of the OR and AND boolean functions make them useful when certain bits of a data item need to be set (changed to 1) or cleared (changed to 0).
+This process is called bit ***masking***.

 ## 分层